jmontleon/fedora-28-raspberry-pi/README.md

 ```

 ### Update Device Tree
-The devicetree file needs to be updated.
+The devicetree file needs to be updated to enable the touchpad.

 ```
 dnf -y install git